 A few years ago, I had an idea for a short, five-chapter book about the story of Jesus raising Lazarus from the dead.
 I had taught on this passage a few times and thought the text brilliantly took on the problem of pain and suffering in a way that resonated with other people.
-Since publishing companies aren’t interested in publishing five-chapter books from unknown authors, I knew I would need to self-publish, and while my experience was largely a pleasant one, I definitely look back at that time and see some things I could have done differently.
+Since most publishing companies aren’t interested in publishing five-chapter books from unknown authors, I knew I would need to be a self-published author.
+While my experience was largely a pleasant one, I definitely look back at that time and see some things I could have done differently.

 So, here are four learning moments from my self-publishing experience that I hope will help you:

-One of the choices I had to make was to self-publish print copies, electronic versions or both.
+One of the choices I had to make was to self-published print copies, electronic versions or both.
 Because print was more expensive and I didn’t think people would want to pay too much for a short book, I went the “e-only” route.
-My thought was my audience is largely younger and therefore more technically savvy.
+My reasoning being that my audience would be largely younger and therefore more technically savvy.
 I was wrong.

-It turns out the Millennial audience I was after doesn’t like e-readers very much, at least not in comparison to those in their late 30s-50s.
-At least a dozen times I had people on Facebook ask if there was a way to buy a hard copy of the book, and that was probably the tip of the iceberg of lost sales.
+It turns out the Millennial audience I was after doesn’t like e-readers very much, at least not in comparison to those in their late 30s to 50s.
+At least a dozen times, I had people on Facebook ask if there was a way to buy a hard copy of the book.
+That was probably the tip of the iceberg of lost sales.
 My point is to cast as wide a net as possible with your book.
 If possible, do print and electronic versions and promote your book through as many avenues as you have access to.
-Facebook, Twitter, Instagram, Snapchat and even email will all reach different audiences.
+Facebook, Twitter, Instagram, Snapchat, TikTok and email will all reach different audiences.

 Because I was used to writing sermons, I imagined a book would feel the same way.
 Write it out, edit for clarity and grammar, and then send it in.
 Wrong.

-What I found is the writing I thought brilliant on a Tuesday was terrible on a Wednesday.
-A 24-hour “cooling off period” helped me see the weak spots in my thought progression, or how unfunny that joke was.
+What I found is the writing I thought brilliant on Tuesday was terrible on Wednesday.
+A 24-hour “cooling-off period” helped me see the weak spots in my thought progression, or how unfunny that joke was.

 Because of this, I rewrote some sections of my book at least half a dozen times.
 The good news is, I can still go back and read the book and be pleased with how it turned out, but it took a lot of editing to get to that point.